noQ-sweden/noq/.github/ISSUE_TEMPLATE/1-user-story-template.md

 ---
-name: 1-User Story
+name: 1-User story template
 about: A story is a new requirement for a feature that provides direct value to the end user of it.
-title: ''
+title: 'STORY: '
 labels: ''
 assignees: ''